hqhs/url-shortener/README.md

 their interests based on their requested URLs, and show advertising based on this profile (or just sell data).
 The simplest way to find correlation between a URL and interests is to parse destination page's SEO metatags.
-Other way to monetize (bit.ly uses it) is analytics selling for registered users (such as click rate etc.) *Переведи последнее предложение, плз*
+Other way to monetize (bit.ly uses it) is analytics selling to registered users (such as click rate etc.)

 ## Actual deployment configuration with Kubernetes